ISU-MolPhyl/EEOB563/computer_labs/lab2/PAUP.md

 5. Convert your aligned file into Nexus format;
 6. Finally, we need to execute this new file (you'll see why later):
 **paup>** `exe cob_aa.nxs`
-Did it work?
-If not, try to see what went wrong by using the edit command (which opens the vi editor inside paup):
+> Did it work?
+If not, try to see what went wrong by using the `edit` command (which opens the vi editor inside paup):
-**paup>** `edit cob_aa.nxs`
+> **paup>** `edit cob_aa.nxs`
-After you executed the file, you should get a note that "Processing of input file "cob\_aa.nxs" completed.
+> After you executed the file, you should get a note that "Processing of input file "cob\_aa.nxs" completed.
+> Notice that there are many sites and tools that can also do [conversion for you](https://www.ebi.ac.uk/Tools/sfc/emboss_seqret/)

 **Congratulations!**
 For additional information see [“Quick Start” tutorial](http://paup.phylosolutions.com/tutorials/quick-start/) and the [command reference document](http://www.phylo.org/sub_sections/PAUP_Cmd_ref_v2.pdf).